-If the Voting Place Manager has concerns about the behaviour of a scrutineer, they may seek the advice of Mobile Support or the Returning Officer.
+If the Voting Place Manager has concerns about the behaviour of a scrutineer, they may seek the advice of a Mobile Manager or the Returning Officer.
 If the matter cannot be resolved and is becoming a disturbance or obstructing the voting process, the Returning Officer will ask the candidate to withdraw the appointment of the scrutineer.